angular/universal/README.md

 - Develop Express, ASP.NET Core, Hapi engines (In Progress)

 ## Angular 4.1+
-- Hooks in renderModule* to do stuff just before rendering to string
+- Hooks in `renderModule*` to do stuff just before rendering to string
 - Generic state transfer API in the platform
-- Http Cache Module that uses HTTP interceptors and state transfer API
+- Http Transfer State Module that uses HTTP interceptors and state transfer API
 - Better internal performance and stress tests
 - Make it easier to write unit tests for Universal components
 - Support [AppShell](https://developers.google.com/web/updates/2015/11/app-shell) use cases